DavidT3/DAXA/paper/paper.md

 running.
 Any [Daxa]{.smallcaps} archive can be loaded back in after the initial processing, once again providing access to the stored logs, and processing information.
 At this point the archives can also be updated, either by searching for new data from the existing missions, adding data from a different mission, or re-processing specific observations to achieve more scientifically useful data.
-Any such change will be recorded in the archive history, and processed observations version controlled, so that the data archive can have a specific version that refers to its exact state at any given time; this version can be referred to in published work using the data archive.
 Each data archive is also capable of creating a file that other [Daxa]{.smallcaps} users can import, and which will recreate the data archive by downloading the same data, and processing it in the same way; this renders making fully processed, and large, X-ray data files available with a piece of research unnecessary.
+This feature in particular can be used to further one of the tenets of open-source science, reproducibility.

+[//]: # (Any such change will be recorded in the archive history, and processed )

+[//]: # (observations version controlled, so that the data archive can have a specific version that refers to its exact state )

+[//]: # (at any given time; this version can be referred to in published work using the data archive.)

 # Existing software packages